Moshe Teitelbaum (Satmar): As Satmar Rebbe

 Moshe's start as Satmar Rebbe was marked with more controversy.
 Soon after becoming Rebbe, Moshe appointed his son Aaron as the chief rabbi and rosh yeshiva of the Satmar congregation in Kiryas Joel, New York, essentially giving him authority over all the community's affairs.
 The residents of Kiryas Joel at that time resented the appointment of Aaron, having issues with his personality and controlling nature.
 Moshe also removed Joel's established personnel from positions of authority, and replaced them with his loyalists.

 Concerns about Moshe's level of piety also mounted.
 Likely false rumors circulated that in the negotiations between the Council and Moshe, prior to Moshe ascending as Rebbe, Moshe made numerous compensation demands, including demands that property be placed in his name, and special fees for High Holiday services.
 Other likely false rumors claimed that Moshe was engrossed in business, had a stock market ticker-tape in his house, and was busy promoting his real estate investments.

-As Rebbe, Moshe recognized his stature relative to the stature of his uncle Joel, and considered himself a "custodian" of what Joel created.
+As Rebbe, Moshe recognized his stature relative to his uncle Joel's, and considered himself a "custodian" of what Joel had created.
 He stated: "We must not blaze new trails, but study the teachings of my uncle."
 He continued many of the customs enacted by Joel.
 The differences between Joel and Moshe were noted in that, unlike the more mystical Joel, Moshe was more practical and plain-spoken.
 Moshe did not speak out against Zionism as often as Joel, though that may be due to the fact that it did not have the same ideological draw during Moshe's tenure.
 Some complained that Moshe was not as charitable as Joel, though that may be because Moshe did not raise as much charity funds as the more charismatic Joel.

 In 1989, tensions between Moshe and the Bnei Yoel were exacerbated.
 In an April 1989 Passover speech, Moshe referred to the Bnei Yoel as "infidels".
 He later enacted a rule that new residents had to obtain permission from village leaders before moving in.
-In 1990, the two groups erupted in violence when a supporter of Fayga tried to erect a gate outside her home.
+In 1990, the two groups erupted in violence when a supporter of Feyge tried to erect a gate outside her home.
 A melee erupted, hundreds of angry Hasidim poured into the streets, three men were dragged from a car that was then set on fire, and three police officers were injured.
-Supporters of Alta Fayga in Kiryas Joel claimed that they have been physically attacked, and profanities were written on their sidewalk.
+Supporters of Alte Feyge in Kiryas Joel claimed that they had been physically attacked and profanities written on their sidewalk.

 Under Moshe's guidance, from 1980 until 2006, Satmar doubled in size to around 100,000–120,000 followers, the largest Hasidic group in the United States.
 At the time of his death, Satmar's real estate holdings were valued at hundreds of millions of dollars.

 Moshe Teitelbaum was the author of a five-volume Hasidic commentary on the Bible entitled Berach Moshe.